Lagarde's IMF pitch fails to win Indian backing

 "It's not possible to say whether there will be a common candidate," he said.

-Lagarde, a 55-year-old former lawyer, has pledged to reform the IMF to give emerging and developing countries more power.
+Lagarde, a 55-year-old former lawyer, is to hold a press conference later Tuesday where she is expected to echo her statements in Brazil pledging to reform the IMF to give emerging and developing countries more power.

 India has so far declined to publicly support any candidate in the race to fill the top job at the lender, which fell vacant with the resignation of Dominique Strauss-Kahn over allegations of sexual assault in New York last month.